Ayurveda Constipation Medicine Without Harsh Laxatives

 Q4) Can constipation lead to other health problems if untreated?

-A) Yes, chronic constipation can cause issues like piles, fissures, indigestion, and toxins accumulation, further leading to systemic imbalances.
+A) Yes, chronic constipation can cause issues like piles, fissures, indigestion, and toxin accumulation, further leading to systemic imbalances.

 Q5) Can children and elderly individuals use an Ayurvedic treatment for constipation?

 A) Yes, Ayurvedic therapies like Triphala or mild herbal teas can be personalized to suit children and the elderly.
-However, we recommend always consult an Ayurvedic practitioner for the correct dosage.
+However, we recommend always consulting an Ayurvedic practitioner for the correct dosage.

 Share this Article: